qrafiq1/qrafiq1/README.md

 # Hi there, I'm Qasim Rafiq! 👋

 I'm a passionate Junior Data & Software Engineer with a love for building cool projects and solving real-world problems.
-I enjoy working with [Your Interests, e.g., web development, machine learning, etc.] and constantly learning new technologies to improve my skills.
+I enjoy working with **data pipelines, cloud computing, and machine learning**, and constantly learning new technologies to improve my skills.

 ## 🚀 Projects